JustinCarder/portfolio/README.md

 - [Contact Information](https://justincarder.github.io/portfolio/#contact-information)

 ## About Me
 Hello!
 I am Justin, a passionate data analyst with a background in Mechanical Engineering and a keen interest in uncovering insights and driving decision-making through data.
-With a strong foundation in statistics, data visualization, and programming, I strive to transform complex data into actionable intelligence.
+With a strong foundation in statistics, data visualization, and programming, I strive to transform complex data into useful and impactful solutions.
+My resume is attached here.

 ## Education
 Johns Hopkins University: Bachelor of Science - Mechanical Engineering, Aug 2019 - May 2023